GrizzlyOne95/io_scene_bz2msh/README.md

 # Battlezone II/Combat Commander MSH Importer for Blender 4.5 LTS

-A modern, high-performance Blender Extension for importing `.msh` assets from **Battlezone 98 Redux** and **Battlezone II**.
+A modern, high-performance Blender Extension for importing `.msh` 3d model assets from **Battlezone Combat Commander** and **Battlezone II**.
 This tool is designed specifically for the Blender 4.5+ ecosystem, supporting the new layered animation system and Vulkan-based viewport.

 ## Features